From the river's edge, a fine view of the Pont du Gard, France

 A view of the Pont du Gard

-The walk to the bridge from the entrance & museum transports me back in time through a landscape you feel has not changed a huge amount in that time.
+The walk to the bridge from the entrance & museum transports me back in time through a landscape you feel has not changed much in that time.

 Wander past an ancient olive tree that has seen so much in its lifetime.